BOYNE HIGHLANDS RESORT Donald Ross Memorial Course

 collection areas that result in challenging recovery situations.
 The bent grass putting surfaces vary in size and shape and are often undulating.

 Ample landing zones are present off the tee on most of the tree-lined fairways, which are quite rolling with several elevated tee areas and significant mounding.
-There are five sets
+There are six sets

 The Ross, Moor and Hill courses share one clubhouse, which features a nicely stocked pro shop, restaurant/lounge with lunch items, adjacent snack shop (breakfast